mattermost/mattermost-handbook/contributors/contributors/github-sponsorship.md

 ## Who is Eligible?

-_Mattermost GitHub sponsorship_ is always on the table for [MVP](https://developers.mattermost.com/contribute/mvp/) (“Most Valued Professional”) type people in any of the [available regions](https://github.com/sponsors) supported by GitHub.
+_Mattermost GitHub sponsorship_ is always on the table for [MVP](https://developers.mattermost.com/contribute/mvp/) (“Most Valued Professional”) like contributors in any of the [available regions](https://github.com/sponsors) supported by GitHub.

 ## Process Outline